Katherine May

 Katherine May (born 18 September 1977), also writing as Katie May and Betty Herbert, is a British author and podcaster.
-Her writing includes memoirs (Wintering, Enchantment and The Electricity of Everyday Living), novels, and journalism.
+Her writing includes memoirs (Wintering, Enchantment and The Electricity of Every Living Thing), novels, and journalism.

 Career

 After graduating, May worked for arts organisations including Tate Britain and Creative Partnerships.
 She later worked as a literary scout for Lucy Abrahams Literary Scouting, and for Faber Academy as a manuscript assessor.
 She was the Programme Director for the Creative Writing BA and MA at Canterbury Christ Church University from 2013 until 2018.
 She became a full-time writer in 2021 and that year launched a podcast series called The Wintering Sessions, followed by a podcast series called How We Live Now.

 She has written three memoirs.
 The Electricity of Every Living Thing: A Woman's Walk in the Wild to Find Her Way Home describes walking the South West Coast Path and the North Downs Way and recognising that she is autistic after hearing a radio programme about autism.
 In Wintering: The Power of Rest and Retreat in Difficult Times she discusses coping with difficulties in life, after her husband became critically ill.
 In Enchantment: Reawakening Wonder in an Exhausted Age, she "begins to explore the restorative properties of the natural world" after the COVID-19 pandemic.
 Both Wintering and Enchantment were The New York Times and The Sunday Times bestsellers.
 Wintering was a BBC Radio 4 Book of the Week.
 She used the pseudonym Betty Herbert to write 52 Seductions, a memoir about sex in a long-term relationship, and an associated blog, but "came out" with her real name after it was published.

 She has written essays and journalism for publications including The New York Times, The i paper, The Guardian and Aeon.

 Her 2018 novel The Whitstable High Tide Swimming Club, written under the name of Katie May, is set in her home town of Whitstable in Kent, and has been described as "a fun and ultimately uplifting story that promises hope for the future and the gift of second chances" and as a book which "will reinforce for you the importance of friendship, of solidarity against the vicissitudes that life can throw and of standing up for what you truly believe in; be it your right to live without fear, to choose how to manage illness and old age or even just your right to swim in the sea".